Lesser-Known GI Bill Benefits

 Veterans and Qualified Dependents can use this GI Bill education benefit.

-Eligible students will have the total cost of their correspondence classes paid back if using the Post-9/11 GI Bill at an in-state school.
-If using other GI Bill programs, students will be paid back for 55% of the approved costs.
+Eligible students will have the total cost of their correspondence classes reimbursed if they use the Post-9/11 GI Bill at an in-state school.
+If using other GI Bill programs, students will receive a partial reimbursement of approved costs.

 Can I attend any foreign school?